-Due to the current situation with Coronavirus (Corvid-19) and for the safety of the public and our dance community, we are postponing Chance To Dance on 30th May 2020.
+Due to the current situation with Coronavirus (Covid-19) and for the safety of the public and our dance community, we are postponing Chance To Dance on 30th May 2020.

-We hope to bring the festival back in September 2020.
+We hope to bring the festival back as soon as we can.

-In the meantime, we will share information and details about local groups that are offering Skype sessions or online videos to keep you dancing and keep your spirits up during this challenging time.
+In the meantime, please visit the Dance At Home section with information about local groups offering online sessions.
+We hope this will keep you dancing and keep your spirits up during this challenging time.

 Please keep yourself and others well.

 Chance to Dance is a one day city centre dance festival that was established in 2000.
 The original idea came from Sheffield’s involvement in the World Health Organisation European Healthy City Movement.
 When Turku a city in Finland challenged other European cities to organise a city centre dance festival in the streets of their city.

 The one day Sheffield Festival was very popular involving around 30 different dance groups on open ‘stages’ across the city centre.
 Dance groups reflect the wide diversity of cultures and types of dance available in the city.
 Part of the ethos of the festival is to encourage people to join in and have a go.
 This means that, since the start of Chance to Dance, up to 50,000 people have taken part in trying out different forms of dance – from Salsa to Bhangra from Ballroom to Modern Jive.